tumcms/Open-Infra-Platform/Documentation/joss/paper.md

 Additionally, OIP supports DirectX versions 11 and 12 simultaneously through the use of the BlueFramework open-source library that serves as a basis for the rendering engine.

 On the other hand, *ParaView*, *Point Cloud Library* and *CloudCompare* focus on handling PCD [@paraview; @pcl; @CloudCompare].
-These provide more functionality for PCD analysis than OIP, however cannot handle BIM models.
+These provide more functionality for PCD analysis than OIP, but cannot handle BIM models.
-With the emergence of Scan2BIM and ScanVsBIM research field (deriving from or merely comparing PCD and BIM models), a tool that supports both PCD and IFC data is a welcomed addition to the research processes.
+With the emergence of the Scan2BIM and ScanVsBIM research field (deriving from or merely comparing PCD and BIM models), a tool that supports both PCD and IFC data is a welcome addition to the research processes.
 @Valero:2020:ISARC selected OIP among many other software solutions as best suitable for the development of a Scan+BIM platform.

 Recently, Blender received a *BlenderBIM Add-on* and can now support